Frontline Sales Training

 How to Design a Fair and Effective Commission Plan for Telesales Teams?

 Instead, it’s better to reward telesales agents for the specific tasks they are hired to complete.
-If their job is an appointment setting, for example, you can pay them a commission for each qualified appointment they set.
+If their job is appointment setting, for example, you can pay them a commission for each qualified appointment they set.
 However, to do this, you need to clearly define what “qualified” means.
 This can include things like making sure the decision-maker is present in the meeting, the prospect shows real interest, or the business satisfies specific industry or size standards.
-Once the telesales rep completes their work and satisfies those requirements, they earn their commissions.
+Once the telesales rep completes their work and satisfies those requirements, they earn their commission.

 Otherwise, you can combine base pay with commission or performance bonuses.
-To give financial security, you can pay telesales agents a fixed monthly income and then add commissions or bonuses to motivate them to hit targets.
+To give financial security, you can pay telesales agents a base monthly income and then add commissions or bonuses to motivate them to hit targets.
 This is a win-win for both the company and the employee.

 Common Pitfalls in Telesales Commission Structures: